About the award

 How does it work?

-Submit your application for the Bader Award 2025 for a chance to win $5,000 and present your research at the Chemistry Innovation Symposium.
+The Bader Award 2025 is a chance to win $5,000 and present your research at the Chemistry Innovation Symposium.
+The deadline for applications for the 2025 award was 31.
+August 2025.

 Eligibility: